monsieurbiz/event-sylius-hackathon/README.md

 It will take place from 8:30 am to 11pm.

+The hackathon venue is at a walking distance, about 13 minutes, from the Cité Universitaire de Paris.

 ## Whom is it for?

 If you are a PHP developer, a Symfony developer, a Sylius developer, or just a developer who wants to learn more about Sylius, this event is for you!